assayer5/yelp-restaurant-reviews/README.md

 ### Overview
 Analysis of 2M+ Yelp users and 5M+ restaurant reviews to develop a data driven strategy to pick a delicious meal, applying VADER sentiment analysis and visualized with matplotlib, seaborn

+VADER sentiment analysis done with cleaned review text and then also just with sentence tokenization.
+Data processing adapted to work for distributed computing with PySpark.

 ### Language
 Python